microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 ````
 ![](/Scenarios/AdmPwd.E/Screenshots/PDSInstallResult.png)

-Next step is to create ADMPWD.E groups for Password Readers and Resetters.
+Next step is to create AdmPwd.E groups for Password Readers and Resetters.

 ````PowerShell
 #OU path where Groups will be created